Telus misses profit estimates as it spends heavily to add subscribers

 “Our capital investments have been instrumental in the success of our wireless and wireline growth strategy, which has now delivered 28 consecutive quarters of wireless ARPU growth and 20 successive quarters of wireline EBITDA growth,” Chief Executive Darren Entwistle said.

-Telus said it expects capital expenditure of about $2.85 billion for 2018, slightly lower than the estimated capital expenditure for 2017 of about $2.9 billion.
+Telus said it expected capital expenditure of about C$2.85 billion ($2.25 billion) for 2018, slightly below its estimated capital expenditure of about C$3 billion in the current year.

-Excluding one-time items, the company reported a profit of 66 Canadian cents per share, missing the average analyst estimate of 69 Canadian cents per share, according to Thomson Reuters I/B/E/S.
+Excluding items, the company reported a profit of 66 Canadian cents per share, missing the average analyst estimate of 69 Canadian cents per share, according to Thomson Reuters I/B/E/S.

 Net income attributable to shareholders rose to C$367 million, or 62 Canadian cents per share, in the three months ended Sept.
 30 from C$348 million, or 59 Canadian cents per share, a year earlier.